lorlouis/Vec/README.md

 * \_remove(\*arraylist, index)
 * \_shrink(\*arraylist)

-\* using getref is discouraged as the pointer might go stale when the arraylist is resized
+\* storing the result of getref is discouraged as the pointer can go stale when the arraylist is resized

 ## How to use